Things to do in Curaçao

 In 1970 a Jewish Cultural Museum was established adjacent to the synagogue.
 The museum displays an exquisite variety of priceless ceremonial and cultural objects and artifacts collected during the over 350 years of Jewish life on Curaçao.
 Many pieces in the collection are still used today in the Congregation’s services and rituals.

-A Torah scroll brought by the first Jewish settlers to Curacao, 200-year-old silver tray from Holland, still used for the smashing of the wineglass during wedding ceremonies in the Synagogue.
+A Torah scroll brought by the first Jewish settlers to Curacao, a 200-year-old silver tray from Holland, still used for the smashing of the wineglass during wedding ceremonies in the Synagogue.
 Chairs of Elijah (circumcision chairs); one over 300 years old.
 A silver Havdallah spice-box dating back to 1704.
 Unique, hand-wrought silver K’tarim (Torah crowns) from the first half of the 18th century; Colorful, hand-decorated Ketubot (marriage contracts), the oldest dated 1739;and countless other small, but no less significant memorabilia, such as coins minted by local Jewish families, commemorative stamps honoring famous Curaçao Jewish enterprises and culture, etc.

 Entrance Fee: USD 10.
 Children under the age of thirteen (13) are admitted free of charge.